abuisine/docker-fcron/README.md

 # fcron docker container

-This container includes the latest Fcron binaries.
+This container includes the latest fcron binaries.

 ## About fcron